ishmam-iqbal-sazim/teebay-nest/documentation.md

 Struggling with authentication.
 Currently I am doing something weird with localstorage and I am unsure if its the best way.
 ChatGPT recommended use of JSON Web tokens and react router so tomorrow I will work on that.
 Also need to streamline the api endpoints but they are working fine thus far so I'd rather not create problems ahead of experiencing them.

+The whole docker setting up process was a mess in which I was stuck for a long time.
+Now, it seems as though docker is working, so enjoy your localhost hassle free one command app experience.
+A lot of headache endured for the user's comfort.